West Highland White Terrier Lifespan

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Skin Allergies screening, Luxating Patella screening, Liver Disease screening

 West Highland White Terriers should receive breed-specific screening for skin allergies starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Screening before symptoms appear makes a meaningful difference in outcomes.

 Cost of West Highland White Terrier Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for West Highland White Terrier ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for West Highland White Terrier ownership.

 More West Highland White Terrier Guides